-Let’s be honest, advertisements don’t have much affect these days with ad blockers, options to skip ads after 5 seconds and catch-up TV.
-We have less time to cook and even lesser time to watch an advertisement play when we want to watch Jamie Oliver preform his magic.
+Let’s be honest, advertisements don’t have much effect these days with ad blockers, options to skip ads after 5 seconds and catch-up TV.
+We have less time to cook and lesser to watch an advertisement, no matter how dreamy Jamie Oliver can be.

-But emo-marketing aims to connect with the consumer rather than shoving products in our face.
-Through recent technological advancements in AEI (artificial emotional intelligence) this may well be the future of marketing.
+Contrastingly, emo-marketing aims to connect with the consumer rather than shoving products in our face.
+Through recent technological advancements in AEI (artificial emotional intelligence), this may well be the future of marketing.

 They are personally invested in the Apple brand.
-Therefore moving consumers from being highly satisfied to emotionally invested in your brand, is a far better long- term goal.
+Therefore moving consumers from being highly satisfied to emotionally invested in your brand, is a far better long-term goal, profit wise.

-Now that we have established the importance of emotional intelligence and connectivity, let us look at Part One of the Emo-marketing series.
+Now that we have established the importance of emotional intelligence and connectivity, let us look at Part One of the emotional marketing series.

 PART 1- VR (Virtual Reality) Technology and Empathy

-While VR isn’t relatively new, the ways in which it is being used to evoke strong human emotions from viewers has shown to be a really powerful tool.
-In this instance, New York times has used VR in their article ‘The Displaced’ which tells the stories of three children affected by the refugee crises and the fall out of war.
+While VR isn’t relatively new, the ways in which it is being used has shown to be a really powerful tool to evoke strong human emotions from viewers.
+In this instance, New York Times has used VR in their article ‘The Displaced’ which tell the stories of three children who experience the fatal consequences of living in a war-torn country.

-This is an incredibly sad and heart-wrenching story that left me crying by the end.
-But in amidst all this emotion, the inner marketer inside of me thought this was a GENIUS application of the VR experience to promote the use of their New York Times app.
+This is an incredibly sad and heart-wrenching story that left me crying.
+Yet, amidst all this emotion, the inner marketer inside of me thought this was a GENIUS application of the VR experience to promote the use of their New York Times app.

 It changes the experience of reading a news article online.
 Optimised for a mobile experience, it is clear they had a certain target audience in mind.
 “Who read the paper this morning?” – said no millennial, ever.

-As usual, let me know in the comments below!
+As usual, let me know in the comments below and stay woke!